12 Best Florida Weekend Getaways for Solo Travelers, Friends and Families

 St Petersburg Beach Sunset

 Located on Florida’s Gulf Coast, St. Petersburg is a great place for beach-goers and art-lovers.
-The city is home to the Salvador Dali Museum, showcasing the works of the famous surrealist painter.
+The city is home to The Dali Museum, showcasing the works of the famous surrealist painter.
 It is also home to the Museum of Fine Arts and the Mahaffey Theater.

 Beach-goers can visit St. Pete Beach, Pass-a-Grille Beach and Fort De Soto Park, located on an island.
 St. Petersburg has a charming downtown area, filled with art galleries, boutique shops and bars.
 There are plenty of beautiful oceanfront restaurants and local breweries.

-Located in Central Florida, Tampa is a bustling city that appeals to all.
+Located along Florida’s Gulf Coast, Tampa is a bustling city that appeals to all.
 Nestled on the west coast of Florida, this Florida destination boasts family-friendly attractions, exciting nightlife and beautiful Gulf Coast views.

 To explore the downtown area, walk down the Tampa Riverwalk, a 2.6-mile-long pedestrian trail along the Hillsborough River.
 The historic Ybor City is also a popular neighborhood.
 Known for its Cuban heritage, this area has great restaurants and nightlife.
 The Tampa Museum of Art is a great place to enjoy the local arts scene, as is the Tampa Theatre.